-Graduate Education students are allowed to repeat courses one time only.
+Graduate Education students are allowed to repeat courses only once.
 Both attempts will remain a part of the permanent academic record.
 Only the most recent grade will be used in computing the cumulative grade point average.

 Graduate Education Student Courseload